hx-includeThe hx-include attribute allows you to include additional element values in an AJAX request. The value of this

 </div>

-This is a little contrived as you would typically enclose both of these elements in a form
+This is a little contrived as you would typically enclose both of these elements in a form and submit

 the value automatically, but it demonstrates the concept.